cirosantilli/android-cheat/posix.md

 TODO can you use the entire bionic API directly with NDK?
 How much does it implement?

+TODO is Bionic also code-dropped with the rest of Android?

 ## CLI utilities

 It does not have many CLI utilities, e.g. `cal`.